Suicide on your mind?

 And so, you think committing suicide is the only viable option.

 No more hungry stomach.
 No more teary eyes.
 And no more dying inch-by-inch.
 Farewell, cruel world!

 Pretty neat, huh?

-What if you’re wrong?
+But, what if you’re wrong?
 What if suicide is not the answer?
 What if killing your body does not kill you?

-It was 1995.
+It was 1995

-And I was living in Delhi—all by myself—doing a computer course.
-Since my father had little money, things were really hard for me.
-After paying for the course fee, stationery, and other basic things, all I used to have were some coins.
+And I was living in Delhi, all by myself—doing a computer course.
+Since money was a challenge, things were hard for me.
+In fact, it was so hard that after paying the course fee, stationery, and other basic utilities, I had hardly any money left.